Farms & Food

 Discussions and panels

 Farming in the Valley Today.
-Learn how agriculture works now–these aren’t your grandparents’ farms–with Ben or Lindsey Shute, Hearty Roots Community Farm, Clermont, and National Young Farmers Coalition.
-Additional panelists to be announced.
+Learn how agriculture works now–these aren’t your grandparents’ farms–with Beth Chittenden, Dutch Hollow Farm, and Ben or Lindsey Shute, Hearty Roots Farm, Clermont, and National Young Farmers Coalition.
+Additional panelists TBA.

-A History of Hudson Valley Agriculture from American Indians to Today.
+Breaking Old Ground: A History of Hudson Valley Agriculture.
 Join Kelli Huggins, education coordinator, Chemung County Historical Society, for a lively social study content discussion.
 Kelli wrote an undergraduate honors thesis on farming in the northeast.

 Preserving Farmland, Encouraging Farming.
-Why it’s important to keep farming and how to do it with Jerry Cosgrove, New World Foundation, Local Economies Project, and Steve Rosenberg, author of Scenic Hudson‘s regional foodshed conservation plan.
-Invited: David Haight, American Farmland Trust.
+Why it’s important to keep farming and how to do it with Jerry Cosgrove, New World Foundation, Local Economies Project; Steve Rosenberg, author of Scenic Hudson‘s regional foodshed conservation plan; and David Haight, American Farmland Trust.